sunjianyu1103/ASUS-FX504GE-Hackintosh/README.md

 * The OS partition is formatted using HFS+J rather than APFS (It might work too, though)
 * macOS is installed to a 128GB SSD NVMe M.2
 * Native UEFI in this laptop does not work with Clover, emulation needed
+* You need an extra official kext just for Intel graphics to work

 # Creating macOS Installer
 You need a 16+ GB macOS installer flash drive prepared using [macOS High Sierra Patcher](http://dosdude1.com/highsierra/) (on an exising mac computer running macOS High Sierra 10.13.6) with Clover r4674+ bootloader installed to the flash drive.
 Important Clover settings (via Clover Configurator) are: